DHTMLX/gantt-docs/data/desktop/working_calendars.md

 }
 ~~~

-You can modify the name of the task property responsible for binding a calendar via the api/gantt_calendar_property_config.md configuration option:
+You can modify the name of the task property responsible for binding a calendar to a task via the api/gantt_calendar_property_config.md configuration option:

 ~~~js
 gantt.config.calendar_property = "property_name";